Venue: The Englert Theatre

 Wednesday, April 4, 7:30 p.m.

 BUY FULL WEEK PASS (EVENTS TUES-SUN)

 $30 General Admission (all proceeds from ticket sales to this event will benefit Girls Rock!
 Iowa City)

 Co-presented with the Tuesday Agency

-Mission Creek Festival and The Tuesday Agency are proud to present cultural icons Roxane Gay and Amber Tamblyn in conversation.
+Mission Creek Festival and The Tuesday Agency are proud to present cultural icons Roxane Gay, Amber Tamblyn, and Jessica Hopper in conversation.
 All proceeds from ticket sales to this event will benefit Girls Rock!
 Iowa City, a nonprofit dedicated to fostering creativity and self-esteem in young girls and trans-identified youth through musical instruction and expression.

 **Please note: Carrie Brownstein was initially scheduled to be a part of this event, but her appearance was cancelled due to the heightened demands of recently-booked television opportunities.
 Mission Creek Festival and the Englert are working to reschedule a future date with Carrie, if possible.**

 Roxane Gay is an author and cultural critic whose writing is unmatched and widely revered.
 Her work garners international acclaim for its reflective, no-holds-barred exploration of feminism and social criticism.
 With a deft eye on modern culture, she brilliantly critiques its ebb and flow with both wit and ferocity.